 Damping is sensitive to vertical wheel velocity, not position in the stroke.
 Please feel free to use the compression damping adjuster.
 Please note that on some shocks it has very little affect.
 The closer to maximum damping (full clockwise) the more effect one click makes.
 In other words going from 3 to 2 out has a lot more effect than going from 14 to 13 out.
 If your valving needs to be stiffer internally, move to the right.
 This will increase damping.

-Spring rate is dependent on rider weight (except for Supercross).
-Spring Rate, Preload and Low Speed Compression Damping all affect wallow and bottoming.
+Spring rate is dependent mostly on rider and bike weight.
+Spring Rate, Spring Preload and Low-Speed Compression Damping all affect wallow and bottoming.

-If you would like any assistance, please contact the Technical Support Hotline 951.279.6655.
+If you would like assistance please contact the Technical Support Hotline 951.279.6655.